udippant/base-drafts/draft-ietf-quic-tls.md

 # Security of Initial Messages

 Initial packets are not protected with a secret key, so they are subject to potential tampering by an attacker.
-QUIC provides protection against attackers that cannot read packets, but does not attempt to provide additional protection against attacks where the attacker can observe and inject packets.
+QWIK provides protection against attackers that cannot read packets, but does not attempt to provide additional protection against attacks where the attacker can observe and inject packets.
 Some forms of tampering -- such as modifying the TLS messages themselves -- are detectable,